Responding to Moral Apologetics

 Moral value is supposedly normative from a cosmic perspective, and it is also normative to us, as subjects.
 It is both objectively and subjectively normative (which makes it a very strange concept).

 You cannot define moral value simply by giving a description of what you believe to be morally good and bad.
 You have to explain why those things are normative.
-Also, you cannot prove that moral value is objective by describing objective classes of events/outcomes that you believe to be morally good and bad.
-The events/outcomes are objective, but their goodness and badness could be a subjective judgment.
+Also, the objectivity of what you believe to be good or bad does not establish the objectivity of moral goodness and badness.
+For example, murder is an objective event.
+It does not follow that the moral badness of murder (if you believe it to be morally bad) is objective.

 To defend moral realism, you would need to satisfy the following requirements: